 - There is a wire in each ear from top to 3/4 the way through the head.
 I tapped some hot glue behind the ear at the end of the wire and tapped it into position.
 The ears will not stand without any effort.

 - There is one wire from the waving hand all the way to the bottom of the main body.
 I turned the wire to have a loop at the end so it cannot pop out of the stitches.
 At the bottom of the body, I tapped got glue where it comes out of the bottom to hold it into position.
 I know from my yarn artistry that glue to yarn is permanent and unlikely to break apart.

-- I placed one wire from the back of the main body to 3/4 up through the head head.
-It prevents the characer from having a bobble head and is more stable.
+- I placed one wire from the back of the main body to 3/4 up through the head.
+It prevents the character from having a bobblehead and is more stable.

 If I hadn’t done the wires, both arms would be done like the left.
 There is no personality if both arms are done.
 It gives the illusion of waving.
 I know the constant use of pulling it in and out of my knapsack will be an issue of pressure to the character.
 So while it may be stiff at first, the character will lose it’s natural stiffness and soften.
 So without the wires to stable it, in just a few days of travel, the doll will most likely not be positionable.
 The ears especially were already falling down.
 So to not take care of it during construction for my purposes, it will be a problem.